 Here are two photographs from the Time-Life book which appear above the caption: "Symbols of the "Final Solution."

-But the first photograph, on the left, merely shows the number that was tattooed on a concentration camp inmate.
-The connection to the Final Solution - mass extermination - is not established. especially if the person was alive and holding out his or her arm to pose for the photograph.
+To recall, the Final Solution was, according to the conventional understanding of history, a plan established by German leadership at the Wannsee Conference in 1942 to exterminate the Jews of Europe.
+But the first photograph, to the left, merely shows the number that was tattooed on a camp inmate.
+The connection to the Final Solution - mass extermination - is not established, especially if the person was alive and holding out his or her arm to pose for the photograph.

 The second photograph, on the right, is of a skull that was found atop a German vehicle.
-It is not clear under what circumstances the skull was left there, nor is it clear to whom the skull belongs whether that skull has anything to do with the Final Solution.
-The caption does not specify who the skull belong to, and does not clarify that the skull was not that of a combat casualty.
+It is not clear under what circumstances the skull was left there, nor is it clear to whom the skull belongs or whether that skull has anything to do with the Final Solution.
+The caption does not specify who the skull belong to either, and does not clarify that the skull was not that of a combat casualty.
 It is worth noting that the skulls of deceased Japanese were a collector's item for some Americans who came across them in the Pacific.

 9) "A convict released by the Germans" and the "pogroms against Jews" in the formerly Soviet-controlled Baltic region

 A considerable part of the Time-Life book focuses on the violence that took place inside the Soviet-occupied Baltic states in June 1941, as the Germans and their allies in Central Europe invaded the Soviet Union.
-According to the Time-Life book, in the midst of the chaos, Jews were "pummeled and clubbed and stomped".
+According to the Time-Life book, in the midst of the chaos, Jews were pummeled and clubbed and stomped".

 In Lithuanian: "Genocide: the day on which we remember the Jews" |